 + + + + +

-St. Paul’s Vestry: Pam Hanson, Senior Warden; Greg Taylor, Junior Warden; Bev Barton; Jon Chaffee; Cindy Dale; Holly Hall; Stuart Johnson; Rich Kremer; John Monfette.
+St. Paul’s Vestry: Pam Hanson, Senior Warden; Greg Taylor, Junior Warden; Bev Barton; Jon Chaffee; Cindy Dale; Holly Hall; Rich Kremer; John Monfette.

 - Discretionary Fund Reminder – First Sunday of every month.
 Please be as generous as possible.

 - Laying on of Hands – On the first Sunday of every month those wishing to receive laying on our hands are invited to gather at the Baptismal Font (just as you entered the church) immediately after you have received communion.

 - Wednesday Morning Group Meeting – every Wednesday 9:30-11:00am -- Anyone is welcome to attend.

 - Worship Team meets – 2nd Thursday of the month in the Parish House at 4pm, all are welcome to attend.

 - Vestry meets – 3rd Tuesday of the month in the Parish House at 6:30pm.
 All are welcome to attend.